-Lizzy did as she was bid and sat cross legged in a huge comfortable armchair, fully aware that her boots would likely leave scuff marks on the soft leather.
+Lizzy did as she was bid and sat cross legged in a huge comfortable armchair, fully aware that her cherry red boots would likely leave scuff marks on the soft leather.
 Ordinarily Lizzy would not act so provocatively or needlessly disrespectfully, but her actions were calculated and most definitely served a purpose.

 If these lawyers refused to supply any substantial intelligence on the purpose of her summons, she could at least gauge something of her relative significance to them.
 These were not the kind of people to suffer wanton or loutish behavior without passing comment, and leaving grazes on their furniture would surely provoke them to action.
 Unless of course, they needed her far more than she needed them.

 But Lizzy’s unconventional posture and reckless disregard for the obviously very expensive furnishings, inspired not the slightest overt reaction.
 Indeed Lizzy watched the receptionist with the remarkably malleable demeanor closely, as she blatantly adjusted her position.
 And she was rewarded by the briefest expression of irritation as the heel of her boot scraped against the leather, but the hawk took no action to compel Lizzy to modify her behavior.
 That much at least told Elizabeth Fraser something.

 A few minutes later an immaculately groomed fellow in a gorgeous business suit approached Lizzy as she sat, idly flipping through a magazine.
 The man looked like a snake, all manicure and polish disguising a poisonous heart.

 “Ms. Fraser?” the fellow intoned in a manner so affected and noxiously reptilian, that it quite repelled Lizzy.

 “Of course, Miss Fraser” the fellow simpered unpleasantly.

 “Ms. Elliot will see you now, will you come with me please.”